 Gymnastics: Biles takes Olympic bronze after mental health battle

-TOKYO: Simone Biles made her long-awaited return to the Olympic Games on Tuesday (Aug 3), taking bronze in the beam final won by Chinese teenager Guan Chenchen at the Ariake Gymnastics Centre.
+TOKYO: Simone Biles made her long-awaited return to the Olympic Games on Tuesday (Aug 3), saying "I did it for me" after taking bronze in the beam final won by Chinese teenager Guan Chenchen.

 It was the United States superstar's first taste of competition in Tokyo since dramatically standing down during the women's team final last week, struggling with the "twisties", a condition meaning gymnasts lose the ability to orientate themselves in mid-air.